lstng/lstng/README.md

 </p>

 <p>
-As a Product Engineer, I dive into every stage of the software lifecycle—from idea and design to development, testing, deployment, and ongoing improvements.
+As a Product Engineer, I dive into every stage of the software lifecycle: from idea and design to development, testing, deployment, and ongoing improvements.
 My focus is on creating solutions that are both user-friendly and technically robust.
 </p>

 <hr/>